hashburst/phalanx/README.md

 - Workstation (WS) Cluster: These are the endpoint devices that the Phalanx service monitors and protects, likely using an EDR/XDR approach.

--AP I: This provides the interface for interacting with the Phalanx platform, likely for integrating with other applications or services.
+- API: This provides the interface for interacting with the Phalanx platform, likely for integrating with other applications or services.

 - Virtual Machine Cluster: This represents the underlying compute resources that host the Phalanx platform and the web applications it supports.